-In May 2021, Gucci sold a virtual handbag as part of an exclusive Roblox event for 350,000 Robux – which is around $4,115.
-The bag – which features the brand’s signature monogram, and is ‘embroidered’ with an orange bee – is not an NFT, and can not be used outside of the game.
+In May 2021, Gucci sold a virtual handbag as part of an exclusive Roblox event for 350,000 Robux (around $4,115).
+The bag is not an NFT, and can not be used outside of the game.
 It is simply a digital iteration of an offline product that was only available to buy once.
 The fact that it sold for more than the offline version – which retails at around $3,400 – is testament to the fact that digital items have taken on new value.

-People have started to understand and appreciate the monetary value of digital content.
+People have started to understand and appreciate the economic value of digital content.

 This shift has been building for some time.
 It’s now normal for digital creators to be remunerated for their creativity – from the uptake of paid-for newsletters to the mainstreaming of OnlyFans.
 And the growing amount of time spent in game worlds is translating to a desire to invest in our avatars.

 But this year, digital goods have been given new value by the sudden spike in interest for NFTs: 8% of social media users globally have already invested in them.
 Why?
 Because NFTs have introduced the notion of scarcity to a digital landscape overloaded with stuff.

 By ‘tokenising’ a piece of content on the blockchain, a creator is saying that they have only approved one of that piece of content.
 When Jack Dorsey tokenised the first ever Tweet (which later sold for $2.9 million), the person who bought it knew they were buying The Tweet – a moment in history – not just a screenshot of the tweet that came after.